phulst/node-tile38/README.md

 # Running tests

 WARNING: THIS WILL WIPE OUT YOUR DATA!
-The test suite currently depends on having a local instance of Tile38 running on port 9850 (instead of the default 9851).
+The test suite currently depends on having a local instance of Tile38 running on the default port 9851.
-It tests all supported commands, including FLUSHDB, so you'll LOSE ALL EXISTING DATA in your local db.
+It tests all supported commands, including FLUSHDB, so you'll LOSE ALL EXISTING DATA in your Tile38 instance.

-(I changed the default port for the test suite to make it less likely that someone accidentally runs the test suite on a local database containing critical data.)
+To change the Tile38 host name, port number, or configure authentication password, set the TILE38_HOST, TILE38_PORT and/or TILE38_PASSWD environment variables before running the tests.

 If you have nothing critical in your local db, you can run the tests with:

 ```